 - Churches, church-controlled organizations, or charitable organizations

-If you plan on using the funds for any of the above types of projects or companies, you won’t be approved for this USDA program.
+If you plan on using the funds for any of the above types of projects or companies, you won’t be eligible for rural funding from the USDA.

 3. Collateral and Personal Guarantees Are Required

-Some financial institutions will loan funds without requiring you to put up collateral or sign a personal guarantee.
-This isn’t the case with a USDA business loan.
-The value of your collateral must be at least equal to the loan amount for you to be eligible for a USDA loan.
+Some financial institutions will provide funds without requiring you to put up collateral or sign a personal guarantee.
+This isn’t the case with a USDA business loan, as the value of your collateral must be equal to the loan amount for you to be eligible.

 Moreover, personal guarantees will be required from owners, partners, and any shareholder with 20 percent or more ownership interest.
 By signing a personal guarantee, you become personally liable for the loan.

-Now that you understand the pros and cons of USDA financing, you should make sure you’re prepared to apply.
+Now that you understand the pros and cons of USDA financing, you should ensure that you’re prepared to apply.
 To qualify for this business program, the USDA requires the following components: